lukechampine/walrus-cli/README.md

 ```

 `walrus-cli` will figure out which UTXOs to use, select an appropriate fee, and
 send any change back to an address you control.
+If you are using `walrus-cli`
+with a `narwal` server, a donation will also be added: either 1% of the
-The resulting transaction will
+transaction value, or 10 SC, whichever is greater.
+The resulting transaction
-be written to disk as JSON.
+will be written to disk as JSON.

 ## Signing a Transaction